 Tips & Tricks

-The HTTP client in IntelliJ IDEA is built directly into the editor and it is purely text-based.
+HTTP Client in IntelliJ IDEA is built directly into the editor and it is purely text-based.
 This means you get full coding assistance for your HTTP requests, including highlighting, completion, refactorings, inline documentation, and so on.
 What’s more, you can generate HTTP requests from the source code of your RESTful web service, for example, built with Spring Boot.
-Let’s see how this works in IntelliJ IDEA Ultimate 2020.2.
+Let’s see how this works.

 IntelliJ IDEA: how2pro banner